 Choosing the right fabric when creating a new project is one of the most important steps we take.
 If we make the wrong choice, this can greatly affect our finished product.

-So for those who do not have a lot of time to research the different types of fabric, this infographic from Blinds.com is a quick cheat sheet on what you need to know.
+For those who do not have a lot of time to research the different fabric types, this infographic from Blinds.com is a quick cheat sheet on what you need to know.
 Learn all about fabrics to help you pick the right material for sewing garments or textile projects.

 Fabric Types | Choose A Fiber